-Setting the right expectations with your customer and getting crucial sign-offs from them to ensure that teams are aligned and don’t get surprised should be a part of your onboarding process.
+Setting the right expectations with your customer and getting crucial sign-offs from them to ensure that teams are aligned and don’t get surprised should be a part of your customer onboarding process.
 You also need to have communication protocols defined to ensure that stakeholders know when to escalate and whom to escalate to; this way, everyone will know exactly what to do when faced with issues.
-This is an indicator of how mature your onboarding process is.
+This is an indicator of how mature your customer onboarding process is.
 The more mature your strategy, the smoother the experience is for the customer.

-How often your onboarding projects are delayed, what goals take longer than estimated to reach, and the CSAT scores indicate where your onboarding process needs improvement.
+How often your customer onboarding projects are delayed, what goals take longer than estimated to reach, and the CSAT scores indicate where your onboarding process needs improvement.

 This dimension evaluates how well your onboarding methodology adapts to the needs of your customers and how your company is equipped to handle customer onboarding.

 Do you change your onboarding process and plans according to the maturity of your customer or their industry?
-This influences your strategy, your onboarding goals, and the people from your org who will engage.
+This influences your strategy, your customer onboarding goals, and the people from your org who will engage.
 E.g., Suppose a customer has never used a product like yours before.
 In that case, that will need specific team members of yours who are good at implementing the product for such customers, and the goals would also be different from that of a customer who is switching from a competitor.

 Are you able to achieve consistency through your systems and processes?
 E.g. by having templates for your projects and onboarding documents, you can achieve consistency and a higher rate of adherence to the process.

 Do you have a team dedicated to onboarding customers?
-Or does the same team involved in all post-sales activities handle onboarding too?
+Or does the same team involved in all post-sales activities handle customer onboarding too?